johnbedeir/Devops-Tools-Documentation/Docker/Prometheus_Docker/README.md

 127.0.0.1       prometheus.local.com
 ```

-## Access Jenkins using the new domain from your browser
+## Access Prometheus using the new domain from your browser
 ```
 http://prometheus.local.com:9090
 ```